shama009/MySQL-Bamazon/README.md

 **Note:**
 * DBConnection.js is the file used for database connections.Commands to start application: for customer view - node bamazonCustomer.js and   Manager view - node bamazonManager.js.
 Find databse queries in schema.sql.
-* Attached word document "Screenshots.docx" with screenshots.
+* Please refer word document "Screenshots.docx" for screenshots.